TZstatsADS/fall2022-project1-chrisjhalim/README.md

 Term: Fall 2022

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: What Tone does Top Philosophers Talk Like?
-+ This project is conducted by [your name]
++ This project is conducted by Christopher Jason Halim

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: Conducting data visualization and exploratory data analysis (EDA) on the history of philosophy data.
+In addition, further analysis is done on sentiment analysis for top 5 of philosophers that have the most sentence length in the data.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.